shaunol/docker-mono-owin-webapi/README.md

 TODO..

+Run in current terminal session and remove container on exit:

+docker run -i -rm -p 9100:9100 shaunol/mono-owin-webapi

+Run as a daemon (requires manual container cleanup after use):

-docker run -d -p -rm 9100:9100 shaunol/mono-owin-webapi
+docker run -d -p 9100:9100 shaunol/mono-owin-webapi

-Attach to see example output or browse to http://[docker_hostname]:9100/values
+Browse to http://[docker_hostname]:9100/values to confirm operation

-Executes code from webapi.tar
+Executable is from webapi.tar

 See ./webapi-src for the .net source code